cydy/ttt-ssh/PROJECT_SUMMARY.md

 ### 1. CPU Opponent
 - Player is X, CPU is O
-- AI uses minimax-inspired strategy:
+- AI uses balanced difficulty strategy:
-  1. Try to win immediately
+  1. Try to win (50% of the time)
-  2. Block opponent from winning
+  2. Block opponent from winning (30% of the time)
-  3. Take center position
+  3. Take center position (40% of the time)
-  4. Take corner positions
+  4. Take corner positions (30% of the time)
-  5. Take any available space
+  5. Make random moves (more often for easier gameplay)

 ### 2. Multiplayer
 - First player creates room, gets unique code